 For guidance on:

-The content of the curriculum MIss A Murphy (Deputy Headteacher)
+The content of the curriculum Ms A Murphy (Deputy Headteacher)

 Behaviour for Learning, PHSE, Ethos and Mr P McAleese (Deputy Headteacher)/Mr J Harkness Personal Development (Assistant Director of Pastoral Care & Intervention)

 Special Needs e.g. learning difficulties, Mrs N Griffiths (Assistant Headteacher)